South Metropolitan Gas Company: East Greenwich Gas Works

 In 1881 a new site in East Greenwich, opposite Blackwall, was acquired, and the gasworks opened on 30 July 1887.

 Part of the site is now covered by The O2 Arena.

 Phoenix Gas Works, Bankside

 A gas works was built at Bankside in 1814.
-In 1821 it was sold to the South London Gas Company, which later became the Phoenix Gas Light and Coke Company.
+In 1821 it was sold to the South London Gas Company, incorporated by the South London Gas Act 1821 (1 & 2 Geo.
+4. c. li), which later became part of the Phoenix Gas Light and Coke Company, incorporated by the Phœnix Gas Act 1824 (5 Geo.
+4. c. lxxviii).

 The site was sold in 1938, with the land being used to expand Bankside Power Station.

 Vauxhall Gas Works

 The Phoenix Gas Company purchased the Vauxhall site, a redundant water treatment works, in 1847 from the Southwark and Vauxhall Water Company in 1847.
 The works were located south of Vauxhall Bridge, and north of the River Effra.

 Thames Street Gas Works

 Also known as West Greenwich Gas Works.